bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-We have our first animation script and it’s just this single sentence:
+We have our first animation script and it's just this single sentence:

 ```default
 From frame 0 to frame 9 rotate by 360 degrees horizontally
 ```

-- Press `Run`
+- Press `Run`.

-A new window will show up with an image stack of 10 frames containing the generated animation
+A new window will show up with an image stack of 10 frames containing the generated animation.

 ![](media/66-animation-first.png)